Sergei Terehhov

 Sergei Terehhov (born 18 April 1975) is an Estonian football coach and former professional player.
-He is currently the manager of Narva Trans.

 Club career

 His former clubs include Tervis Pärnu, Pärnu Kalev, Tallinna Sadam, Flora Tallinn, Brann, Haka, Shinnik Yaroslavl, Honka, TVMK Tallinn and Nõmme Kalju.

 International career

 Terehhov was a long-time Estonia national football team player with 94 caps to his name.
 He scored the equaliser when Estonia played 1–1 against Russia in World Cup 2006 qualifications.

 Managerial career

 Terehhov was officially appointed as a manager at his former club Nõmme Kalju on 10 December 2014.

 From 2023, Terehhov is the head coach of Narva Trans.